kiera-bennett/ibm_zos_cics/README.md

   * Description:
     * An application developer can install a CICS bundle into a CICS region
   * Flow:
+    * Find if the CICS bundle already exists in target region
+    * Disable and discard existing CICS bundle
+    * Install bundle definition into target region
+    * Wait for bundle to reach enabled status
-    * Start up a CICS region
+ * Use Case Name: Deploy a program to a CICS region
+  * Actors:
+    * Application Developer
+  * Description:
-    * Create a CICS bundle
+    * An application developer can deploy a program to a CICS region
-    * JNJDNJKS
+  * Flow:
+    * Copy load module to load library
-    * Install into a CICS region
+    * Use NEWCOPY PROGRAM to deploy program into CICS

 ## Release Notes and Roadmap